skedgeme/wrecker/examples/Client.md

 ## <a name="Make_a_Somewhat_Generic_JSON_API"> Make a Somewhat Generic JSON API

-`wreq` is pretty easy to use for JSON APIs but it could be easier.
-Here we make a quick wrapper around `wreq` specialized to JSON
+`wreq` is pretty easy to use for JSON APIs, but it could be easier.
+Here we make a quick wrapper around `wreq`, specialized to JSON.

 ### The Envelope

-We wrap all JSON in sent to and from the server in an envelope, mainly so we can also serialize a json object as opposed to an array.
+We wrap all JSON in the envelope sent to and from the server.

 The envelope is serialized to JSON with the following format
 ```json